Lightning-AI/pytorch-lightning/README.md

 8. Model saving.
 9. Model loading.
 10. Logging training details (through test-tube).
-11. Runs training on multiple GPUs (through test-tube).
+11. Running training on multiple GPUs (through test-tube).
-12. Runs training on a GPU cluster managed by SLURM (through test-tube).
+12. Running training on a GPU cluster managed by SLURM (through test-tube).
+13. Distributing memory-bound models on multiple GPUs.
-13. Gives your model hyperparameters parsed from the command line OR a JSON file.
+14. Gives your model hyperparameters parsed from the command line OR a JSON file.
-14. Runs your model in a dev environment where nothing logs.
+15. Runs your model in a dev environment where nothing logs.

 ## Usage
 To use lightning do 2 things: